 Google's online marketplace is filled with many great apps that can help you do much more with Android than what you might get from a phone or tablet just out of the box.
-There are plenty of useful free apps — we've collected some of our favorite free Android apps, in fact — but if you're willing to part with a little bit of cash, you can find even more outstanding apps for your Android device.
-Here are the ones we recommend you download right away.
+There are plenty of useful free apps — we've collected some of our favorite free downloads, in fact — but if you're willing to part with a little bit of cash, you can find even more outstanding apps for your Android device.
+Here are the ones we recommend you add to your Android device right away.